-Lesson 12: Learn to say, "I earn $ 123,456,789 a second!"
+Learn to say, “I earn $ 123,456,789 a second!”

-Many Burmese people seem to be fascinated with nun2-but | numbers.
+Many Burmese people seem to be fascinated with

-Myanmar people to consult astrologers and choose the most auspicious dates for important personal occasions and business undertakings.
+Even in this modern day with scientific knowledge, it is not unusual for Myanmar people to consult astrologers and choose the most auspicious dates for important personal occasions and business undertakings.
+Some have even developed their own "system" to predict the winning lottery numbers!!

 Here's a tip to prevent you from the culture shock.
 In a recent edition of the Lonely Planet's Myanmar Travel, one of the authors noted that Myanmar people tend to exaggerate with numbers.
 Perhaps, this is the culture where losing credibility is deemed not so important as in some other parts of the world.
 To be fair, let's face it.
 You will always find people who like to brag a little.